ahmed025566/Awesome_Books-ES6/README.md

 - There is a method that is trigred when the user reload the page and it is populating the data from local     stotrgae to the array of books.
 - I have created a method to delete the corsponding book .
 - I have created three functions to display the right section when the user clicks on the corresponding link.
+- I have used luxon library in order to display date and time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>